rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. figure:: normedRatingDigraph.png
     :name: normedRatingDigraph
-    :alt: drawing of normed Quartiles Rating Digraph
+    :alt: drawing of absolute Quartiles Rating Digraph
     :width: 500 px
     :align: center

-    Normed quartiles rating digraph
+    Absolute quartiles rating digraph

-We may now answer the **normed rating decision problem** stated at the beginning.
+We may now answer the **absolute rating decision problem** stated at the beginning.
 Decision alternative *a1001* and alternative *a1010* (see below) are both rated into the same quartile **Q3** class (see :numref:`normedRatingDigraph`), even if the *Copeland* ranking, obtained from the underlying strict outranking digraph (see :numref:`heatMap1`), suggests that alternative *a1010* is effectively *better performing than* alternative *a1001*.

    ============= ======== ======== ======== ======== ======== ======== ========
      Criterion      b1       b2       b3       b4       b5       c1      c2